SECBE Leaders in Construction can help you develop the skills and training your business requires to be really successful.

 To find out more about CoTrain, our Shared Apprenticeship Scheme go to the CoTrain website

-Here are a couple of examples that demonstrate the success others have had from taking a progressive and proactive approach to developing their people:
+Here are a couple of examples from the Constructing Excellence SECBE Awards, that demonstrate the success others have had from taking a progressive and proactive approach to developing their people:

 This is a small company with a serious commitment to developing their staff and reinvesting profits to develop the business.
 They have a responsive, innovative and flexible approach and commitment to share their knowledge and the lessons they learn.
 An interesting ‘5 star’ philosophy has provided the foundation of focused leadership resulting in the achievement of impressive goals.
 Read more